21 August 2019

 Evolved around the concept of geometrical shapes and layers amidst an implementation of different materials like concrete, wood and glass whilst optimising the limited natural light, the space is divided into two separate exhibiting segments connected by a set of steps.
 Determined to keep the heritage of the Kimura building alive, traces of history can still be witnessed from the exposed and decayed ceiling, drawing out a distinctive contrast to the minimal interior.

-Operates considerably differently to a conventional art gallery, SYNONYM’s online platform engages audiences with works and stories of the creator, where you may also purchase their works directly shipped from Japan, whereas the offline space morphed ideas into physical and real-life experiences, open to curatorial collaboration aiming to blur the boundaries across disciplines and sectors, we initiate, direct and manage curatorial project, presentation and exhibition.
+Operates considerably differently from a conventional art gallery, SYNONYM’s online platform engages audiences with works and stories of the creator, where you may also purchase their works directly shipped from Japan, whereas the offline space morphed ideas into physical and real-life experiences, open to curatorial collaboration aiming to blur the boundaries across disciplines and sectors, we initiate, direct and manage curatorial project, presentation and exhibition.

 Editor: Axel Wang

 Space Designer: mille-feuille